adityavishwakarrma/crud-api-springBoot/README.md

 Enter the info into the raw body frame , with the below format:

     {
         "id": "",
         "name": " ",
         "description": " "
     }

+  For example:

-For, example: {
+     {
         "id": "java",
         "name": " java uptd framework ",
         "description": " java uptd framework description"
       }

-    above insert will be same for all the Post and Put requests
+   Above insert will be same for all the Post and Put requests